davidventuri/udacity-dand/p3/report.md

 ![AccessTO](http://i.imgur.com/tHShXvX.jpg)

 # Conclusion
 The Toronto OpenStreetMap dataset is a quite large and quite messy.
 While it is clear that the data is not 100% clean, I believe it was sufficiently cleaned for the purposes of this project.
 Via SQL query, I learned a few new things about my hometown.
-Though areas for improvement exist, the dataset is still very useful.
+The dataset is very useful, though areas for improvement exist.